QEWD-Courier/Ripple-Qewd/README.md

         Change the IP address as appropriate, and optionally specify port 3000

-The default management password is *keepThisSecret*
+The default management password is *keepThisSecret!*

 You can change this by editing the qewd-ripple startup file (~/qewd/ripple-demo.js or ~/qewd/ripple-secure.js).
 Add the property *managementPassword* to the *config* object, eg: